 01 of 11

-Gemstones are composed of a variety of minerals, rocks and organic material.
-With over 300 gemstones currently documented, there are bound to be some that are significantly more rare and valuable than the iconic diamond, because, as most of us know already, diamonds really aren't that rare.
+Gemstones are composed of a variety of minerals, rocks, and organic material.
+With over 300 gemstones currently documented, there are bound to be some that are significantly more rare and valuable than the iconic diamond.

 A handful of the most valuable gemstones in the world are crystals that we will likely never see in person.
-These stones are highly sought after by museums and collectors, and they definitely won't be in our local jeweler's showcases.
+These stones are highly sought after by museums and collectors.
 Other valuable gemstones are attainable with the right amount of money.
-So where's the hope for the rest of us?
-We've also highlighted some rare and valuable gemstones that many people can purchase on more modest budgets.Continue to 2 of 11 below.
+This list includes 10 rare and valuable gemstones, along with origin information, buying tips, and more.Continue to 2 of 11 below.

 02 of 11